What is Norovirus?

 - Accidentally ingesting contaminated water from a swimming pool or other recreational water source

 People who are infected with Norovirus shed the virus in their poop.
 This is how it gets into the environment and can infect other people.
 Regular hand hygiene and surface disinfection are important preventative measures.
 Also avoid close contact with anyone who is sick.
 Since this virus can be found in contaminated water, proper water purification is a vital component in preventing its spread.
-Since household wells can be a source of enterovirus infection, they should be tested regularly and properly maintained.
+Since household wellsopen_in_new can be a source of enterovirus infection, they should be tested regularly and properly maintained.
 Pools and other recreational water sources should be properly disinfected.

-Get Additional Protection with Germicidal UV Disinfection
+Get More Protection with UV Disinfection

 Norovirus: Classification & UV-C Dose for Inactivation

-Organism: | Alternate Name: | Type: | Disease: | UV Dose*: |
+Organism: | Type: | Disease: | UV Dose*: |

-Norovirus | Virus | 15 mJ/cm2 |
+Norovirus | Virus | Food Poisoning | 15 mJ/cm2 |

 Norovirus Symptoms

-Most people infected with Norovirus experience the following symptoms :
+Most people infected with Norovirus experience the following symptoms:

 - Diarrhea